 You can apply for a Certificate of Sponsorship from the Home Office for a particular job in your company using the sponsorship management system (SMS).
 They are typically approved in one working day.

-Applying for a Health and Care Worker visa
+How to apply for a Health and Care Worker visa?

 Assuming your future employee is applying for their health care work visa from outside the UK, they must complete their application online.
 They will apply using essentially the same process as any other Skilled Worker visa.